ucsb-cs148-s21/1pm-t2-food-bank/team/sprint01/lec04.md

 - Jerry: finished and hasnt deployed.
 - Orion: in progress.

+# Note: No Need to add server.js for the project.

 ToDo List:
 - Liuhao is the permanent scribe.
 - Jerry takes charge of the user story.